-Sponsoring also unlocks Instant Match which gives you the ability to view candidates whose resumes on Indeed fit your job description and invite them to apply.
+Additionally, sponsoring unlocks Instant Match which gives you the ability to immediately view candidates whose resumes on Indeed fit your job description and invite them to apply.

 Why you should consider sponsoring a job on Indeed